 Lionel Messi: 129 Goals

 Lionel Messi is the second highest scorer in UEFA Champions League history with 129 goals.
 He does, however, hold the record of scoring the most goals for a single club in UCL history, with 120 of his 129 goals coming at Barcelona.
-He’s added nine more since moving to Ligue 1 giants Paris Saint-Germain in the summer of 2021, but it’s unlikely he’ll ever get a chance to add to his 129 goal-tally following his move to MLS club Inter Miami.
+He added nine more after moving to Ligue 1 giants Paris Saint-Germain in the summer of 2021, but it’s unlikely he’ll ever get a chance to add to his 129 goal-tally following his move to MLS club Inter Miami.

 Messi’s record of scoring against 40 different opponents in the UEFA Champions League is a record, ahead of Ronaldo’s tally of 38.
 Nine of those goals came against Arsenal (7%), his favourite opponent in UCL history.